 Currently, Dr. Coronado is leading a large pragmatic study to test a direct-mail approach to raising rates of colon cancer screening in community health centers in Oregon, Washington, and California.
 She is also testing the use of patient navigation among individuals whose colorectal cancer screening results are positive and who are at risk of forgoing follow-up colonoscopy.

-In addition to her research on cancer prevention, Dr. Coronado has examined Latino parents’ acceptance of the human papillomavirus (HPV) vaccine for girls, evaluated strategies for reducing pesticide exposure for children of farm workers, and developed innovative, culturally tailored programs for reducing diabetes and cancer risks among Latinos in a rural setting.
+In addition to her research on cancer prevention, Dr. Coronado has examined Latino parents’ acceptance of the HPV vaccine for girls, evaluated strategies for reducing pesticide exposure for children of farm workers, and developed innovative, culturally tailored programs for reducing diabetes and cancer risks among Latinos in a rural setting.
 She has collaborated broadly with Latino-serving community-based organizations both locally and nationally.